zhongjie-cai/web-server/README.md

 The library provides a way to send out HTTP/HTTPS requests to external web services based on current session.
 Using this provided feature ensures the logging of the web service requests into corresponding log type for the given session.

+You can reuse a same struct for multiple HTTP status codes, as long as the structures in JSON format are compatible.
+If there is no receiver entry registered for a particular HTTP status code, the corresponding response body is ignored for deserialization when that HTTP status code is received.

 ```golang
 ...